Henry147147/tts-api/README.md

 `GET "/languages"` -> returns the avaialable languages that can be used for TTS generation.

-`POST "/text-to-speech"` body=`{text: data to read back, voice: the voice to use, rate: the speech rate, pitch: the pitch the speecher is altered}`
+`POST "/text-to-speech"` body=`{text: data to read back, voice: the voice to use, rate: the speech rate, pitch: the pitch the speecher is altered}` -> returns the generated mp3 data from the TTS models.